sara-nl/picas_cortex/README.md

 The script sets up the environment and runs the pilot job `pilot.py`.
 The pilot job makes connection the PiCaS DB, fetches a "ddcal/todo" token and starts processing, i.e. running the `master_ddcal.sh`, which is just a slight adaptation of `ddcal.sh`.

 If the `ddcal` token is processed successfully, an `imaging` token will be created by `pilot.py`.
-The new token appears in the "imaging/todo" view and needs `imaging` pilot job to process it, which can be submitted with:
+The new token appears in the "imaging/todo" view and needs an `imaging` pilot job to process it, which can be submitted with:
 ```
 sbatch slurm_imaging.sh
 ```
 For convenience the above command is called in `slurm_ddcal.sh` after the `ddcal` pilot job finishes.
 This ensures that the `imaging` pilot job starts automatically after the `ddcal` pilot job.
+In real workflows, this could be done via scron jobs that continuously check if there is work to do (tokens to process).

-The scripts `master_ddcal.sh` and `master_imaging.sh` have been adapted for quick testing to illustrate how the PoC works with PiCaS tokens.
-See comments with "quick testing" in the scripts, to revert to full, long runs.
+The scripts `master_ddcal.sh` and `master_imaging.sh` have been adapted for quick testing to illustrate how the PoC works with PiCaS tokens, without doing the actual computations.
+See comments with "quick testing" in the scripts, to revert to full processing runs.